-It is worth stressing that kinetic theory has been widely used in the last decades, due to its versatility.
-For instance, there are applications in economy \citep{bertotti2011microscopic, bertotti2014micro}, vehicular traffic \citep{fermo2015fully}, psychology \citep{bellomo2008complexity}, biology \citep{conte2022multi} and opinion dynamics \citep{lachowicz2019diffusive}.
-Moreover, the recent COVID-19 pandemic event has increased the interest towards the modeling of epidemiology by kinetic theory models.
-Among the others, in terms of epidemiological dynamics \citep{dimarco2021kinetic, della2023sir}, behavioural epidemiology \citep{della2022intransigent} and socio-economical impact and consequences \citep{dimarco2020wealth}.
-In medical frameworks, kinetic models have been used in order to study dynamics of tumor growth describing interplay between cancer cells and immune system \citep{bellomo1994dynamics}, and then extended in different ways, also including spatial motion \citep{bellomo2004class}.
-Moreover, according to the specific aim of this paper, these tools have been applied also to the study of autoimmune diseases \citep{delitala2013mathematical, della2022mathematical, kolev2019mathematical, kolev2018mathematical,ramos2019kinetic}, with the further extension to time-spatial case \citep{immuneProc}.
+It is worth stressing that kinetic theory modeling approach has been widely used in the last decades, due to its versatility.
+For instance, there are applications in economy \cite{bertotti2011microscopic, bertotti2014micro}, vehicular traffic \cite{fermo2015fully}, psychology \cite{bellomo2008complexity}, biology \cite{conte2022multi}, and opinion dynamics \cite{lachowicz2019diffusive}.
+Moreover, the recent COVID-19 pandemic event has increased interest in the modeling of epidemiology by kinetic theory models.
+Among the others, in terms of epidemiological dynamics \cite{dimarco2021kinetic, della2023sir}, behavioral epidemiology \cite{della2022intransigent}, and socio-economical impact and consequences \cite{dimarco2020wealth}.
+In medical frameworks, kinetic models have been used to study dynamics of tumor growth describing the interplay between cancer cells and the immune system \cite{bellomo1994dynamics}, and then extended in different ways, also including spatial motion \cite{bellomo2004class}.
+Moreover, according to the specific aim of this paper, these tools have been applied also to the study of autoimmune diseases \cite{delitala2013mathematical, della2022mathematical, kolev2019mathematical, kolev2018mathematical,ramos2019kinetic}, with the further extension to time-spatial case \cite{immuneProc}.